Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Preliminary Lemmas

 \subsection{Taylor Series Based Inequalities}

-In this section, we present a few inequalities based on Taylor's series expansion which will be useful later to bound some of the terms. \begin{lemma} Let $f(d)$ be such that $d f(d) \rightarrow 0$ as $d \rightarrow \infty$.
+In this section, we present a few inequalities based on Taylor's series expansion which will be useful later to bound some of the terms.
+The proofs of these lemmas are deferred to Appendix~\ref{app: taylor_series}. \begin{lemma} Let $f(d)$ and $r$ be such that $d f(d) \rightarrow 0$ and $r \log d/d \rightarrow 0$ as $d \rightarrow \infty$.
 Then, there exists $d_0$ such that for all $d \geq d_0$, we have